-The simplest and most obvious way to establish a domicile is to buy or lease a home in the new state and sell your previous home (or rent it out at market rates to an unrelated party).
-Then change your mailing address on passports, insurance policies, and other important documents.
-Getting a driver's license in the new state and registering your vehicle there also helps.
-Be sure to take these and other steps as soon as possible after moving.
+The simplest and most obvious way to establish domicile is:

+- To buy or lease a home in the new state and sell your previous home (or rent it out at market rates to an unrelated party). - Change your mailing address on passports, insurance policies, and other important documents. - Get a driver's license in the new state and registering your vehicle there also helps. - Take these and other steps as soon as possible after moving.